How To Find Free Toys for Kids this Christmas and Holiday Season—Apply Soon!

 If you aren't struggling and want your family to start a tradition of giving, pick a group and reach out and ask how you can help those in need by sending free toys or offering other assistance.

 Toys for Tots has distributed free toys to children for decades.
 Photo courtesy of Toys for Tots

 For decades, the Marine Toys for Tots Program has collected and distributed new toys to less fortunate children at Christmas.
 Applications to receive toys can be filled out online.
 First, find out if your local chapter is accepting applications for toys by using the search engine; the chapter's page will have links to family and agency toy applications.

 The Salvation Army offers a variety of services to those in need.
 Among them is the Rescue Christmas program, which many of us associate with those iconic red kettles and jingling bells.
 Donations help provide shelter, food assistance, and other services to the needy, but there's also the Angel Tree Program, in which donors purchase gifts to fulfill the angel wishes on the tree.
 To apply, start with the online application process or contact your local chapter.

-This group spreads holiday cheer and gifts to low-income families in three different locations: Harrisburg, PA; Columbia, SC, and Atlanta, GA.
+This group spreads holiday cheer and gifts to low-income families in three different locations: Harrisburg, Pennsylvania; Columbia, South Carolina; and Atlanta, Georgia.
 Click on the state's holiday give-a-thon page to register.